rhysd/github-complete.vim/README.md

 ### I want to use github-complete.vim on private repositories.

-Please set GitHub API token to `g:github_complete_api_token`.
+Please set GitHub API token to `g:github_complete_github_api_token`.
 Do not put API token to public place and manage it properly.
 How to obtain it is:

 1. Access to https://github.com